Biden’s transition contends with probe into son’s finances

 Biden struck a similarly defiant tone throughout the campaign whenever questions emerged about his son, which they frequently did.
 When Trump assailed Hunter Biden as a drug user during the first presidential debate in Cleveland, his father acknowledged that Hunter had had past substance abuse issues but added, “He’s worked on it.
 I’m proud of him.
 I’m proud of my son.”

 Hunter Biden had joined the board of Ukrainian gas company Burisma in 2014, around the time his father, then the vice president, was helping conduct Obama administration foreign policy with Ukraine.
-But, in a subsequent report, Senate Republicans failed to produce any evidence that the hiring influenced U.S. policies.
+But, in a subsequent report, Senate Republicans did not produce any evidence that the hiring influenced U.S. policies.

 Joe Biden largely refused to even acknowledge the laptop controversy.
 His son, meanwhile, kept almost completely out of the public eye during the nearly 18 months his father was running for president.